ray-project/ray/doc/source/serve/advanced.rst

 .. _serve-handle-explainer:

-How does ``ServeHandle`` and ``ServeRequest`` work?
+How do ``ServeHandle`` and ``ServeRequest`` work?
 ---------------------------------------------------

 Ray Serve enables you to query models both from HTTP and Python.
 This feature enables seamless :ref:`model composition<serve-model-composition>`.
 You can get a ``ServeHandle`` corresponding to an ``endpoint``, similar how you can reach an endpoint through HTTP via a specific route.
-When you issue a request to an endpoint through ``ServeHandle``, the request go through the same code path as the HTTP request would go through: choosing backends through :ref:`traffic policies <serve-split-traffic>`, finding the next available replicas, and participate in micro-batching.
+When you issue a request to an endpoint through ``ServeHandle``, the request goes through the same code path as an HTTP request would: choosing backends through :ref:`traffic policies <serve-split-traffic>`, finding the next available replica, and batching requests together.

-When the request arrives in the model, you can access the data similar to the way you would with HTTP request.
+When the request arrives in the model, you can access the data similarly to how you would with HTTP request.
 Here are some examples how ServeRequest mirrors Flask.Request:

 .. list-table::